Should I Use 7/16 OSB for Attic Flooring?

 Conclusion

-In conclusion, 7/16 OSB is not typically recommended for use as attic flooring due to its relatively weak and moisture-prone nature.
-While it may be a more affordable option, it is generally not as strong or durable as plywood, and is not as comfortable or suitable for walking on.
+In conclusion, 7/16 OSB is not typically recommended for attic flooring.
+It is relatively weak and prone to moisture damage.
+While more affordable, it is not as strong or durable as plywood and is less comfortable for walking.

-If you plan to use your attic as a living space or for storing items that will be frequently accessed, it is generally a better idea to use 3/4-inch plywood for the flooring.
-This will provide a stronger, more stable, and more durable surface that is better able to withstand the added weight and activity that comes with using an attic as a living space.
+If you plan to use your attic as a living space or for storage, 3/4-inch plywood is a better choice.
+It provides a stronger, more stable, and durable surface that can withstand added weight and activity.

-Ultimately, the choice of flooring material for your attic will depend on your specific needs and circumstances, so it’s important to carefully consider your options and choose a material that is suitable for your specific situation.
+Ultimately, the choice of attic flooring depends on your specific needs.
+Carefully consider your options and choose a material suitable for your situation.